-Where will modern rock take us next?
-Thundering into the New Wave Of Classic Rock scene with enticingly unforgettable riffs, gravel-soaked vocal soul and richly rugged groove, London-based band The Dust Coda have been turning heads since their 2017 self-titled debut album.
+Thundering into the New Wave Of Classic Rock scene with enticingly unforgettable riffs, gravel-soaked vocal soul and richly rugged groove, London-based band The Dust Coda have been turning heads since their 2017 self-titled debut album, achieving a UK Top 30 Album and Top 5 Rock Album with their 2021 release Mojo Skyline.

 Sleek yet hard-hitting rock’n’roll rooted in blues soul, The Dust Coda clutch the echoes of rock’n’roll’s most beloved household names, from the pure, raw poetry of Led Zeppelin to the nasty muscle of Guns ‘N Roses, and bring them kicking and screaming into the 21st century.

-Having worked tirelessly building their live reputation across some of Britain’s favourite rock festivals such as Planet Rockstock, Winter’s End and Ramblin’ Man Fair, and with a touring schedule that’s seen them share stages with Black Stone Cherry, The Dead Daisies and Iron Maiden’s Steve Harris, The Dust Coda are due to release their long-awaited sophomore album Mojo Skyline in 2021.
+Having worked tirelessly building their live reputation across some of Britain’s favourite rock festivals such as Planet Rockstock, Winter’s End and Ramblin’ Man Fair, and with a touring schedule that’s seen them share stages with Black Stone Cherry, The Dead Daisies and Iron Maiden’s Steve Harris, The Dust Coda can hold their own in the live arena just as much as they have in the recorded music realm.

-On the cusp of lighting a new beacon along the trail of the rock revolution that modern music has observed over the past decade, The Dust Coda are continuing the momentum founded in Earache Records’ latest roster of British rock flag-bearers (The Temperance Movement, Massive Wagons, Those Damn Crows).
+The Dust Coda have lit a new beacon along the trail of the rock revolution that modern music has observed over the past decade, continuing the momentum founded in Earache Records’ latest roster of British rock flag-bearers (The Temperance Movement, Massive Wagons, Those Damn Crows).

 The Earache Interviews: The Dust Coda